August 1, 2009

 The equipment they were using was big, bulky and expensive – each handset was the size of two house bricks and cost about $4000 – but it was the beginning of a communications revolution.

-At the time though – and we are only talking about the mid 1980s here – none of us in the education sector quite understood what the impact on communication is our society might be.
+At the time though – and we are only talking about the mid 1980s here – none of us in the education sector quite understood what the impact on communication in our society might be.

 And it is clear that many ICT administrators in our education systems still don’t understand the impact of these technologies, or the possibilities that they offer.
 Read the rest of this entry »